Vítězslav Sedlák: Career

 In soft-tip darts he managed to win twice in TOP tournament of National Grand Prix and twice on Grand Prix itself.
 In 2019 he represented Czech Republic in European championship and won the title.

 In steel darts, his biggest achievement so far is a victory in Czech Cup in 2020.

-In early 2020, he took part in PDC European Q-school, three times he was eliminated in 256, once in last 64.
-That was in Day 4 and he lost 3–5 to the BDO world number one, Richard Veenstra from the Netherlands.
-In April 2020 he became one of the ten players of newly found 2020 Tipsport Premier League.
+In early 2020, he took part in PDC European Q-School, he was eliminated in the last 256 three times and once in the last 64.
+That was in Day 4 and he lost 3–5 to the BDO world number one, Dutchman Richard Veenstra.
+In April 2020 he became one of the ten players of newly found 2020 Tipsport Premier League as a replacement for Tomáš Houdek.
+Sedlák was among top 4 players during the round robin stage and secured his playoff spot.
+In the semifinal he won against Daniel Barborak 10–4 and advanced to the final.
+In the final he defeated Alexander Mašek 10–6 and became the first winner of Tipsport Premier League.